samuelandersoncodes/save-food/README.md

 As a user I would like to delete my own food item post when it is picked up or no longer available so that it is not a nuisance

-As a user I would like chat or comment on posts I am interested in so that I will be reserved for me and I will know when to pick it up
+As a user I would like to chat or comment on posts I am interested in so that it will be reserved for me and I will know when to pick it up

 **EPIC 5 - Deployment Epic**